Maintaining and Using Personally Identifiable Information in Electronic Banking Communications

 When you use our website or online service, third parties acting on our behalf may collect the personally identifiable information and website activity identified above.
 This may include the personally identifiable information collected when you register with us for a service.
 Depending on the third party websites you visit, as well as any preferences and authorizations you have provided to others, your activity on our website and across other websites, including personally identifiable information you provide, may be tracked and collected by third parties.
 Also, third parties may offer services on our website from time to time.
 If you access their websites or provide them with information, these third parties may track your activity across websites and collect your personally identifiable information, all subject to the third party’s privacy and security practices.

 You may also decide to communicate with us via e-mail.
 Please note that information sent to Heritage Bank of Commerce via e-mail is not encrypted nor is it confidential.
 We therefore do not recommend sending information that is non-public in nature (such as social security or tax identification numbers, account numbers, addresses or balances) or any other information you wish to remain confidential be sent to us over the internet.

 To change your e-mail address or password connected with our online banking services, you must log into the online banking system.
-Point to “User Preferences” on the left side of the screen and select the appropriate option, or you may contact us at 800-796-4777.
+Navigate to “Profile” or “My Profile” and select the appropriate option, or you may contact us at 800-796-4777.

-If you visit our website or engage in any online services that we offer, we may collect and store personally identifiable information as described above, regardless of your browser settings with regard to Do Not Track.
+If you visit our website or engage in any online services that we offer, we may collect and store personally identifiable information as described above, regardless of your browser settings of Do Not Track.